aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

   - $tarchiveID: ID of the DICOM archive.
   - $dataDirBasePath: config value of setting `dataDirBasePath`.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
+  - $fileBaseName: base name of the file to delete or '' if a file's base name should not be used to determine whether a file is deleted or not.

 RETURNS:
  - an array of hash references.
 Each hash has three keys: `ID` => ID of the record in table